EliaTarasoff/super-tabletop-rpg/rules.md

 - If the ability says "damage", then mark it with an `X` instead.
 - Spent abilities refresh with normal food, sleep, or readily-found supplies.
 - Damaged abilities need special healing, repairs or supplies.
+- _(Swan Song)_ abilities may be used, when you have taken at least 75% damage.
+(Or instantly, if an attack or ability would drop you to 0%.)
+  Then you're dead. :)
+- _(The Bomb)_ abilities may be used at any time after they have been purchased with exp.
+You die from using them.

 ## Leveling Up Characters
 - DMs should give out maybe like 10-20 exp after each session.